Whether the scammer can or cannot block your calls there are some things you can do to harass them non-stop, even while you sleep!!

 - Program Macro Recorder to call the scammer.

 - USE THE PARK feature in RingCentral.
 This “parks the call”, essentially freeing up your line while you hold their line open with whatever annoying song or message you want played during that time.

-PROS: It is the best way to change your caller ID name and number, since you can only change your caller ID number with FireRTC.
+PROS: It is the best way to change your caller ID name and number within seconds.
 If you already have RC then it is also free!

 CONS: If you don’t have RingCentral then it probably isn’t worth it for you to set up an account just to nail scammers.
 Also, you can’t open multiple browser tabs and make calls to scammers to flood them.
 You can only call from one application on each machine.
 This will slow down the call flooding fun, but not by much.